sailingscally/ssd1306/README.md

 - `reset()` - resets the device, this is part of the initialisation schedule
 - `display(buffer, x, y, width, pages)` - writes the data in the given buffer on a section of the screen, if no buffer is specified the entire in-memory buffer is written to the display
-- `clear(page)` - clear a single page on the in-memory buffer or all pages if no page is specified
+- `clear(page)` - clears a single page on the in-memory buffer or all pages if no page is specified
 - `width()` - the actual width of the device in pixels
 - `height()` - the actual height on the device in pixels
 - `pages()` - the number of pages available in the device (height / 8) - each page is one byte (8 bits) tall